RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 [class_label confidence x y h w]
 ```

-You can use any other technique for object detection and get a similar list of detections.
+You could also use any other technique for object detection and get a similar list of detections.

 ### Object Tracking in Images
 Although the goal of camera based perception is to only estimate a position of the object, you can also track the bounding boxes in the image as well to better associate the detection later in sensor fusion and the main tracker.
 This step is optional and can be skipped.